api3dao/airseeker/config/configuration.md

 - `deviationThresholdCoefficient`: The deviation coefficient applied to individual beacon updates deviation checks.
 For instance, if a beacon set has a 1% deviation threshold, Airseeker will update its beacons only when the deviation of each beacon exceeds (1 \* individualBeaconUpdateSettings.deviationThresholdCoefficient)%.
+Defaults to `1`.
 - `heartbeatIntervalModifier`: The modifier applied to the heartbeat interval for individual beacon updates.
 This can be used to adjust the heartbeat interval for individual beacons.
+Defaults to `0`.

 Example: